dprandle/RCO_Monitor/README.md

 Radio log format and generation is determined by the loaded config.json file.
 The filename of the generated log file is "Name_Of_Logger (Date).csv".
 This means, a new file is generated for every day of logging.
 If there are a lot of radios, and the logging period is short, there can be a huge amount of data per log.

-The deployment package can be found [here] (https://docs.google.com/document/d/1WjWND-U78ZBYJoIlb42E0mNrbUn4aCda/edit?usp=sharing&ouid=101072115658933791924&rtpof=true&sd=true)
+The deployment package can be found [here](https://docs.google.com/document/d/1WjWND-U78ZBYJoIlb42E0mNrbUn4aCda/edit?usp=sharing&ouid=101072115658933791924&rtpof=true&sd=true).

 A guide on the startup config file can be found [here](Config.md).